|Last Quarterly Update:||11/4/2013|

 Major products are cut flower arrangements (about 55 percent of industry revenue), potted plants (15 percent), and loose cut flowers (15 percent).
 Stores may also sell vases, artificial flowers, and other gift items.
 The top-selling flowers are roses, carnations, and lilies.

 Florists buy product from wholesalers and importers, who in turn buy from growers.
 Imports from Colombia and Ecuador account for about 75 percent of cut flowers sold in the US.
-Wholesalers typically deliver cut flowers several times per ...
+Wholesalers typically deliver cut flowers several times per week.
+Store operations consist of caring for ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options